SammyMetref/2023c_SWOT_error_calibration_Glorys/README.md

 <a name="sec23"></a>
 ### 2.3 Evaluations

-There are three ways of evaluating the calibration performance.
 Since the experiment is an OSSE, we do have the true SSH on the SWOT swath.
-Hence the first possible evaluation is directly on the SWOT swath where the calibrated SWOT data are compared to the true SWOT data.
-The second evaluation is performed using OSE-type metrics, i.e. as if the true data on the swath wasn't available.
-In this case, the calibrated SWOT data are interpolated onto some Nadir tracks (envisat, geosat2, jason1 and topex-poseidon) and then compared to the true SWOT data (also interpolated on the Nadir tracks).
-The third evaluation is the same as the second one but with an independant satellite (cryosat) that has never been used to help calibrate SWOT.
+Here the evaluation is directly on the SWOT swath where the calibrated SWOT data are compared to the true SWOT data.

-#### Evaluation on SWOT swath

 The first evaluation of the calibration methods is based on the comparison of the SWOT calibrated swaths with the error-free SWOT swaths.
 It includes two scores, one based on the Root-Mean-Square Error (RMSE), the other a noise-to-signal ratio based on an isotropic 2D Fourier wavenumber spectra.
 The evaluation notebook [demo_evaluate_onswot_baseline](https://github.com/SammyMetref/2023c_SWOT_error_calibration_Glorys/blob/main/notebooks_evaluate_on_swot/demo_evaluate_onswot_baseline.ipynb) implements the computation of these two scores for the baseline as they appear in the first leaderboard.

-After running the evaluation notebook for a method, the files stat_'METHOD'.nc (RMSE data), psd_'METHOD'.nc (PSD and SNR data) and ldb_'METHOD'.nc (Leaderboard data) are saved in the chosen foler.

-A comparison notebook, [compare_evaluations_onswot](https://github.com/SammyMetref/2023c_SWOT_error_calibration_Glorys/blob/main/notebooks_evaluate_on_swot/compare_evaluations_onswot.ipynb), is available to plot and compare the statistics and the spectral diagnostics of multiple methods in the same figures.
-Also, the leaderboard for each method can be printed.

-#### Evaluation on Nadirs tracks
+#### Evaluation at global scale

-The second evaluation of the calibration methods is based on the comparison of the true SWOT data interpolated on Nadir tracks.
-It also includes two scores, one based on the Root-Mean-Square Error (RMSE), the other a noise-to-signal ratio based on a one-dimensional (along Nadir tracks crossing the swath) Fourier wavenumber spectra.
-The evaluation notebook [demo_evaluate_onnadirs_baseline](https://github.com/SammyMetref/2023c_SWOT_error_calibration_Glorys/blob/main/notebooks_evaluate_on_nadirs/demo_evaluate_onnadirs_baseline.ipynb) implements the computation of these two scores for the baseline as they appear in the second leaderboard.

-#### Evaluation on an independant nadir
+#### Evaluation in the Gulf Stream region

-This third evaluation is exactly the same as the previous one (Nadir tracks) but using an independant nadir track.
-Here, the cryosat altimeter data has been simulated on the NAtl60 reference simulation and should not have been used in any way to tune the SWOT calibration.

-The evaluation notebook [demo_evaluation_onindepnadir_baseline](https://github.com/SammyMetref/2023c_SWOT_error_calibration_Glorys/blob/main/notebooks_evaluate_on_nadirs/demo_evaluation_onindepnadir_baseline.ipynb) implements the computation of these two scores for the baseline as they appear in the third leaderboard.